aregtech/areg-sdk/docs/wiki/cmake-functions.md

 - **Purpose**: Creates an executable target with specified source files and libraries.
 - **Parameters**:
   - `target_name` [in]: The name of the executable target.
   - `target_namespace` [in]: Namespace for aliasing.
+Can be empty.
   - `source_list` [in]: List of source files used to build the target executable.
   - `library_list` [in]: Libraries to link with the executable.
 - **Usage**: `addExecutableEx(<target-name> <namespace-opt> <source-list> <library-list>)`

 ### `addExecutable`
 - **Syntax**: `addExecutable(target_name source_list)`
-- **Purpose**: Creates an executable target, setting up sources, options, and imports, and auto-linking the AREG Framework library.
+- **Purpose**: Wrapper for [`addExecutableEx`](#addexecutableex), assuming there is no aliasing and list of libraries to link.
+Creates an executable target, setting up sources, options, and imports, and auto-linking the AREG Framework library.
 - **Parameters**:
   - `target_name` [in]: Name of the executable to build.
   - `source_list` [in]: List of source files used to build the executable.